 Michela Svaluto Moreolo received the M.Sc. degree with honours in electronics engineering and the Ph.D. degree in telecommunications engineering from University Roma Tre, Rome, Italy, in May 2003 and April 2007, respectively.
 She was awarded (first in the ranking) with a PhD grant (Oct.
 2003–Oct.
 2006) at the Applied Electronics Department to pursue the PhD.
 From January 2007 to December 2008 she held a Postdoctoral position at the Applied Electronics Department of University Roma Tre.
 Since 2004, she was teaching assistant at Engineering Faculty of University Roma Tre for the courses of Photonics, Photonics for Telecommunications, Optical Communications and Signals.
 From January 2004 to July 2004, she was a visiting researcher at the ‘Christian Doppler Laboratory of Surface Optics’, Institute of Semiconductor and Solid State Physics, Johannes Kepler University, Linz, Austria.

 In January 2009, she joined the Optical Networking Group of CTTC as Postdoctoral Researcher.
 In December 2009 she got a permanent position as CTTC Researcher, starting a new research line.
 Since then, she is the Coordinator of the Optical Transmission and Subsystems research line within the Optical Networks and Systems Department.
 She currently is a Senior Researcher of the Communication Networks Division.
-Since September 2016, she is a member of the Management Team of the CTTC, with the role of Project Management Coordinator.
-She is also the designated contact person with the role of HRS4R (Human Resources Strategy for Researchers) Organisation Administrator, as interface with the European Commission on behalf of CTTC regarding the HRS4R process.
+She is also a member of the Management Team of the CTTC, since September 2016 with the role of Project Management Coordinator and since December 2019 as Director of Quality Programs.
+She is the designated contact person with the role of HRS4R (Human Resources Strategy for Researchers) Organisation Administrator, as interface with the European Commission on behalf of CTTC regarding the HRS4R process.